Roland Juno-106

 - Saint Pablo Lead w/Delay 00:00

 Thanks for reading!
 Hopefully you’ve gotten some insight into Kanye West and Mike Dean’s production methods and creative approach.
-Check the download link to download the synth patches from the article.
+Check the download link below to download the synth patches from the article.